chrissyFraser/vroom-vroom/README.md

 Team:

-* Person 1 - Which microservice?
+* Chrissy - Sales
-* Person 2 - Which microservice?
+* Marble - Service

 ## Design

+## Overview

+CarCar: The only app you'll ever need for managing your dealership's inventory and servicing of automobiles.

 ## Service microservice